 In Living room in the Tropics, 2016

-my residency studio space in NTU-CCA was turned into a living/sitting room made up of objects and artworks from invited artists and lenders.
+my residency studio space in the NTU-Center for Contemporary Art was turned into a living/sitting room made up of objects and artworks from invited artists and lenders.

-Art works and objects were camouflaged among themselves, sofas and other items of the interior. contributions in the vein of Imported and Exported things, commenting on and continuing the tradition of these dynamics in display.
+Art works and objects were camouflaged among themselves, sofas and other items of the interior, where visiting audience sat on and with them, having tea and experiencing the studio as a space of domestic hospitality or 'hosting'.

 “...But 'british colonial in the tropics' is a style.. usually featuring tropical plants and animal motifs,

-!it's still there, the tropical being’s self-consciousness and fears of looking 'ethnic' or 'exotic' ....”
+...
+It's still there, the tropical being’s self-consciousness -- fears of looking 'exotic' , i.e. highlighting their Otheredness .”

-Within the concept of the sitting or living room, a shared social space within a dwelling functions as a display of sorts: it implies a presentation to those it is hosting.
-Here hang trophies of individual domestic existence- signifiers and symbols of aspirations, realities, practicalities and pretensions...
+The sitting or living room is a shared social space within a dwelling functioning as a display of sorts: it implies a presentation to those it is hosting.
+Here hang trophies- signifiers and symbols of aspirations and realities, practicalities and pretensions...

 This presentation space of the domestic, with its inherent intimacy and exposure, sabotages objectivity or elevation.
 Its display is tempered by use.

 With works from Weixin Quek Chong, Pauline Emond, James Seow, Julio Galeote, Susie Wong, Hadas Auerbach, Anastasia Mina, Zadie Xa, Benito Mayor Vallejo, Tim Zercie, Luca Lum and objects from Shubigi Rao, Kamiliah Mahmon-Bahdar, Mike HJ Chang, Michy Witchy, Xiangyun Loh, Paul Chong and Hyuhar Quek